mottaquikarim/pycontent/content/topics/basic_data_types.md

 true_to_int = int(True) # 1
 true_to_float = float(True) # 1.0
 ```
 To give you a contextual example, let's say you're running a drug trial at a pharmaceutical company.
 You have a spreadsheet of the participants and info about them such as their name, age, gender, etc. You also have a field that represents whether or not that participant is on the real drug (True / 1) or a placebo (False / 0).
-The reason you'd use the 1s and 0s is to allow you to quantify that categorical variable.\
+The reason you'd use the 1s and 0s is to allow you to quantify that categorical variable.

 ### 🏋️‍♀️ **EXERCISES** 🏋️‍♀️

 Take a stab at the "Typecasting" PSET in your copy of `basic_data_types_psets.ipynb` in Google Drive.

-## Simple Integer, Float, & String Operators
+## Simple Operators

 **Operators** are shortcuts for manipulating values stored in variables.